Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: PESO: A Framework From Subspace Minimization

-\paragraph{\textit{SVD subspace.}} A principled way to extract low-dimensional structure from matrices (such as $\Delta W$) is through Singular Value Decomposition (SVD), leading to the representation $\mathcal{M}_k:\lambda\in\mathbb{R}^r \mapsto U \mathrm{diag}(\lambda) V$.
+\textbullet\ \underline{\textit{SVD subspace.}} A principled way to extract low-dimensional structure from matrices (such as $\Delta W$) is through Singular Value Decomposition (SVD), leading to the representation $\mathcal{M}_k:\lambda\in\mathbb{R}^r \mapsto U \mathrm{diag}(\lambda) V$.
 Here, $(U,V)$ define the subspace (exploration), while $\lambda$ is the low-dimensional coordinates (exploitation).
 This separation fits directly into Algorithm~\ref{alg:generic_subspace}, enabling flexible optimization strategies for $(U,V)$ and $\lambda$.
-AdaLoRA \cite{zhang2023adalora} exemplifies this parameterization, and our framework clarifies the roles of $(P_k,\Lambda_k,Q_k)$ in their notation.
+AdaLoRA \citep{zhang2023adalora} exemplifies this parameterization, and our framework clarifies the roles of $(P_k,\Lambda_k,Q_k)$ in their notation.
 We build on this principle in Section~\ref{sec:algorithms}, where we propose a practical SVD-based variant {\tt PESO-LoRA-T}.

-{Together, these three subspace categories illustrate how PESO unifies existing PEFT methods under a single framework, setting the stage for designing new practical algorithms and proving convergence in the following sections.}
+{Together, these three subspace categories illustrate how PESO unifies existing PEFT methods under a single framework.
+This perspective guides the design of practical algorithms with new exploration and exploitation techniques for PEFT, and it sets up the convergence analysis in the sections that follow. }